AnghelLeonard/Hibernate-SpringBoot/README.md

 **Key points:**\
      - read the file into a `List` of a certain capacity, for example equal or bigger than your batch; by default the batch is of 300 lines, and the temporary list is 300 * 64\
      - when the list is full save it in batches into MySQL, clear the list, and fill it again\
+     - for MySQL, in application.properties, attach to the JDBC URL the following: `rewriteBatchedStatements=true` -> this setting will force sending the batched statements in a single request; since we are using `PreparedStatement` and enabling rewriting, the MySQL driver is not able to use server-side prepared statements, therefore if you prefer to use server-side prepared statements then set `useServerPrepStmts` and `cachePrepStmts` to `true` and remove `rewriteBatchedStatements=true`-> this way we avoid the `PreparedStatement` to be emulated at the JDBC Driver level (for being sure that this is a must and is still true please check the note of the Connector/J that you are using), but we lose the advantage of sending the batched statements in a single request\
      - set the HikariCP to have a single connection\
      - this application uses `StopWatch` to measure the time needed to transfer the file into the database\
      - in order to run the application you have to unzip the citylots.zip in the current location; this is the big JSON file collected from Internet;\